It's a Great Life (TV series): Production

 Dick Chevillat and Ray Singer produced and wrote the program.
+Christian Nyby was the director, and David Rose was the music director.
 It was initially broadcast on Tuesdays from 10:30 to 11 p.m.
 Eastern Time.
-In September 1955 it was moved to Sundays from 7 to 7:30 p.m.
-E. T.
+Beginning on September 18, 1955, it was moved to Sundays from 7 to 7:30 p.m.
+E. T. The series was filmed in Hollywood.